zxpsuper/qrcode-with-logos/docs/index.md

 If you have some question or advise, you can send me a E-mail(zxpscau@163.com) or open an [issue](https://github.com/zxpsuper/qrcode-with-logos/issues/new).

 <script>
-  import Qrcode from '../src/index'
+  // import Qrcode from '../src/index'
+  import Qrcode from '../lib/qrcode-with-logos.esm'
+  // import Qrcode from '../lib/qrcode-with-logos.common'
-  // import Qrcode from '../lib/qrcode-with-logos.esm'
+  // import Qrcode from '../lib/qrcode-with-logos.min'

   function getBlobURL(blob) {
     if (!blob) return ''